Vine: The BitBlaze Static Analysis Component

 hundreds of instructions.
 Compounding the problem is the fact that x86

-has instruction with implicit side effects (e.g., setting the EFLAGS
+has instructions with implicit side effects (e.g., setting the EFLAGS

 register), complex instructions (e.g., single instruction loops using